-ISSUE Risk statement Risklikelin Risk conset quence Opportunity statement LSS TESPONSE Integrated approach As part of legal aid renewal, LSS is piloting projects that will enable tariff lawyers and other service providers to work together to help clients address their legal needs in a broad social context.
-The society's reliance on partner agencies to pilot an integrated approach may lead to failure of the model if partners have insufficient resources or competing/ different mandates.
-4 3 LSS helps clients find early and lasting solutions to their legal and related non- legal issues, preventing future issues and reducing the burden on justice and health/social services.
-C ommunications and outreach initiatives promote the need for sustainable funding for legal aid and health/social services, and the broad social benefits of taking an integrated approach (Goals 1 and 4).
-Lawyer recruitment and r etention • • · Legal aid plans across Canada continue to face lawyer attrition and the "greying" of the private bar.
+1554 norder of magnitude) Risk statement Risk likelihood onsequence Opportunity statemen LSS response Integrated approach As part of legal aid renewal, LSS is piloting projects that will enable tariff lawyers and other service providers to work together to help clients address their legal needs in a broad social context.
+Pilot projects will not be completed or will be unsuccessful because partners have insufficient resources to sustain their contributions or have different mandates.
+4 3 LSS and partners can help clients find early and lasting solutions to their legal and related non-legal issues, preventing future issues and reducing the burden on justice and health/ social services.
+LSS reduced budgets for legal aid renewal projects in response to fiscal constraints.
+Communications and outreach initiatives promote the need for sustainable funding for legal aid and health/social services, and the broad social benefits of taking an integrated approach (Goals 1 and 4).
+Lawyer recruitment and retent ion Legal aid plans across Canada continue to face lawyer attrition and the "greying" of the private bar.
 In response, LSS has renewed tariff rates and structures to better support lawyers taking legal aid referrals.
-Demographics/attrition threaten lawyer supply, resulting in LSS being unable to provide representation for every eligible client.
-4 3 B uild a sustainable supply of legal service providers.
-We are assessing the effectiveness of ongoing measures to recruit and retain tariff lawyers (Goal 4).
+Demographics/ attrition threaten lawyer supply, resulting in LSS being unable to provide representation for every eligible client.
+3 B uild a sustainable supply of legal service providers.
+LSS is assessing the effectiveness of ongoing measures to recruit and retain tariff lawyers (Goal 4).
+We are developing a simplified tariff model to reduce the administrative burden for legal aid lawyers and LSS.
 Justice reform initiatives An increasing number of justice reform initiatives are originating in different parts of the justice system.
 In the absence of coordinated planning among justice system institutions, these initiatives can place unanticipated demands on LSS resources.
-LSS resources will be insufficient to meet unanticipated demands arising from legislative/ policy changes and new justice initiatives.
+LSS resources will be insufficient to meet unanticipated demands arising from legislative/policy changes and new justice initiatives.
 3 3 LSS can strengthen its relationships with key stakeholders to help clients achieve timely solutions to their legal issues.
-We are working with justice system partners to better coordinate services and initiatives (see Goal 4).
+LSS is working with justice system partners to better coordinate services and initiatives (see Goal 4).
 For example, LSS will increase consultation with the Ministry of Attorney General during the service planning process.
-Public support While 93% of BC residents surveyed in 2008 said they support legal aid services, this level of support has not resulted in increased public funding for legal aid.
+Public support Public support While 94% of BC residents surveyed in March 2009 said they support legal aid services, it is important to maintain this level of support to sustain legal aid funding.
 Lack of recognition of the high level of public support limits the society's access to public funding and ability to promote justice reform.
-2 3 Strong public support for legal aid endorses sustaining legal aid in a worsening economy.
-The society has strategies in place to stabilize its resources and build support among elected and public officials and other community leaders (Goal 4).
-Communications, outreach, and collaborative projects help build awareness of and support for legal aid services in client communities and among the general public (Goal 1).
+2 Strong public support for legal aid endorses sustaining legal aid in a slow economy.
+LSS has strategies to stabilize its resources and build support among elected and public officials and other community leaders (Goal 4).
+Communications, outreach, and collaborative projects help build awareness of and support for legal aid services in client communities and all BC residents (Goal 1).